Fintan O'Toole: Career

-Soon after graduation, O'Toole became drama critic of In Dublin magazine in 1980.
-He joined the Sunday Tribune on its relaunch by Vincent Browne in 1983, and worked as its drama critic, literary editor, arts editor, and feature writer.
+In 1980, O'Toole became In Dublin magazine's drama critic.
+He joined the Sunday Tribune upon its relaunch by Vincent Browne in 1983, and worked as its drama critic, literary editor, arts editor, and feature writer.
 From 1986 to 1987 he edited Magill magazine.

-O'Toole joined The Irish Times as a columnist in 1988 and his columns have appeared twice-weekly ever since.
-He took a sabbatical in 1990–1991 to work as literary adviser to the Abbey Theatre.
-In 1994 he was one of the presenters for the last season of BBC TV's The Late Show.
-From 1997 to 2001 he was drama critic of the Daily News in New York.
-In 2011, he was appointed as literary editor of The Irish Times.
-He also has published articles regularly in the New York Review of Books, and The Guardian.
+O'Toole joined The Irish Times as a columnist in 1988 and his columns have appeared twice weekly ever since.
+He took a sabbatical in 1990–91 to work as literary adviser to the Abbey Theatre.
+In 1994 he was one of the presenters of the last season of BBC TV's The Late Show.
+From 1997 to 2001 he was the New York Daily Newss drama critic.
+In 2011, he was appointed literary editor of The Irish Times.
+He also has published articles regularly in the New York Review of Books and The Guardian.

-In 2017, O'Toole was commissioned by Faber and Faber to write the official biography of Seamus Heaney.
+In 2017, Faber and Faber commissioned O'Toole to write an official biography of Seamus Heaney.
 O'Toole said of the process that his "one terror is that [Heaney's] favourite communication mode was the fax, and faxes fade."

 In 2018, he was awarded the UCD Alumni Award in Arts & Humanities.

 From 2012 to 2024, he was the Visiting Leonard L. Milberg ’53 Professor in Irish Letters at Princeton University.